 Cotton is another popular fabric for suits and is originally derived from plant fibers!
-Cotton suits move and breathe well and the fabric is pretty practical and easy to take care of since it tends to be machine-washable.
+Cotton suits move and breathe well and the fabric is practical and easy to take care of since it is machine-washable.
 Cotton is a durable fabric that’s a great semi-formal suit for spring, summer and autumn.

 For many reasons, getting your suit tailor-made would be the #1 solution, but that’s not always practical for everyone and every budget.
 Also let’s be honest — there are a lot of great quality ready-to-wear suits hanging around on racks in retailers.
-Go and wander around.
+Wander around.
 Prices are usually very reasonable and stores have a great range of the latest styles, fits and colors.
-On the flip side, many mass-produced suits are designed to fit the most common types, and yours might not be one of them!
+On the flip side, many mass-produced suits fit the most common types, and yours might not be one of them!

-However the tip to get around this is that most brands have their specific house cuts, which tend to differ sizing wise.
-So in the first store you go to it’s entirely possible to find suits are either too big or too small.
+However the tip to get around this is that most brands have their specific house cuts, which differ sizing wise.
+So in the first store you go to it’s entirely possible to find suits are too big or too small.
 The answer?
 Go elsewhere.
 You’re almost certain to find a brand which is fitting.
 It’s about taking the time to find a style that works best for your body type and you can always take your purchase to a tailor for small custom adjustments.